parthak314/RISCV-Team5/README.md

 The entire program is still running every cycle, but display is changed to updating every 3 cycles.

 ---
-# Pipelined RISCV CPU
+# Pipelined RISC-V CPU

+## Overview
+The pipelined implementation supports the full RV32I instruction set, dividing the processor into four main stages: fetch, decode, execute, and memory.
+The fundamental principle of pipelining is parallel instruction execution, where different stages of multiple instructions are processed simultaneously.
+This increases instruction throughput and, in real-world CPUs, enables higher clock speeds.
+Together, these improvements result in faster program execution compared to the single-cycle variant.

 ## Schematic
 ![RISC-V 32I Pipelined implementation](images/Pipelined.png)

-## Overview

-# Abstract: Pipelining in RISC-V Processors

-Pipelining is used to enhance performance by dividing instruction execution into stages: Fetch, Decode, Execute, Memory, and Writeback, thus enabling parallel execution of multiple instructions.
-This reduces overall execution time while maintaining individual instruction latency.
-Challenges such as data hazards, control hazards, structural hazards are mitigated using techniques like data forwarding, stalling, and flushing.
-Pipelining significantly improves throughput, achieving faster program execution compared to single-cycle designs.
-## Schematic

 ## Contributions